CD player: Boomboxes

 A boombox is a common term for a portable cassette and AM/FM radio that consists of an amplifier, two or more loudspeakers and a carrying handle.
 Beginning in the 1990s, boomboxes typically included a CD player.
-The boombox CD player is the only type of CD player which produces sound audible by the listener independently, without the need for headphones or an additional amplifier or speaker system.
+The boombox CD player is the only type of CD player that produces sound audible by the listener independently, without the need for headphones or an additional amplifier or speaker system.
 Designed for portability, boomboxes can be powered by batteries as well as by line current.
 The boombox was introduced to the American market during the mid-1970s.
 The desire for louder and heavier bass led to bigger and heavier boxes; by the 1980s, some boomboxes had reached the size of a suitcase.
 Most boomboxes were battery-operated, leading to extremely heavy, bulky boxes.

 Most boomboxes from the 2010s typically include a CD player compatible with CD-R and CD-RW, which allows the user to carry their own music compilations on a higher fidelity medium.
 Many also permit iPod and similar devices to be plugged into them through one or more auxiliary input jacks.
 Some also support formats such as MP3 and WMA.
 Another modern variant is a DVD player/boombox with a top-loading CD/DVD drive and an LCD video screen in the position once occupied by a cassette deck.
 Many models of this type of boombox include inputs for external video (such as television broadcasts) and outputs to connect the DVD player to a full-sized television.

 DJ equipment

 Disc jockeys (DJs) who are playing a mix of songs at a dance club, rave, or nightclub create their dance mixes by having songs playing on two or more sound sources and using a DJ mixer to transition seamlessly between songs.
 In the 1970s disco era, DJs typically used two record players.
 From the 1980s to the 1990s, two compact cassette players became a popular sound source for DJs.
 In subsequent decades, DJs shifted to CDs and then to digital audio players.
-DJs who use CDs and CD players typically use specialized DJ CD players that have features not available on regular CD players.
+DJs who use CDs and CD players typically use specialized DJ CD players (such as CDJs) that have features not available on regular CD players, such as pitch control.